New APC faction emerges in Abuja

 There are also reports in the media that members of the nPDP have finalized plans to leave the APC.

-It is not clear if the they have joined the newly created Reformed-APC (R-APC).
+It is not clear if they have joined the newly created Reformed-APC (R-APC).

 More details later.